sknop/bootcamp-rails/README.md

 - Configure two connectors
   - HttpCompressedSource for the locations and schedule data
   - ActiveMQSource for the train movement updates
-- Create a KSQL cluster
+- Create a Flink compute pool
+- Run the Flink statements required to pre-process all events for consumption

 ### Preparation